Public Records & Services in Dayton

 ELECTION HUB for Dayton, Iowa voters: (1) The Webster County Auditor's Office is the elections office for local voters.
 Located at 703 Central Ave, Fort Dodge, IA 50501, the office can be reached at (515) 573-1460.
 Their website is www.webstercountyia.org/auditor.
 (2) Residents can register to vote online through the Iowa Secretary of State's website at sos.iowa.gov.
 Registration closes 10 days before each election.
 A valid Iowa driver's license or non-driver ID is required to complete the process.

-(3) County elections, including races for the Board of Supervisors, occur in November of even-numbered years.
+(3) As an unincorporated community within Webster County, Dayton does not hold municipal elections of its own.
+County elections, including races for the Board of Supervisors, occur in November of even-numbered years.
 (4) Voters can find their assigned polling place by searching the Iowa Secretary of State's website at sos.iowa.gov/elections/voterreg/pollingplace/search.aspx.
 (5) Election records including voter registration lists, absentee ballot requests, and precinct-level results are public records available through the Webster County Auditor's office under Iowa law.
-(6) Webster County recorded a voter turnout of 73.2% in the 2024 general election.
-(7) The November 2026 elections will feature races for Board of Supervisors seats and other county-level offices.
+(6) Webster County recorded a (7) The November 2026 elections will feature races for Board of Supervisors seats and other county-level offices.
 (8) Iowa permits no-excuse absentee voting.
 Residents can request an absentee ballot from the Webster County Auditor's Office or online at sos.iowa.gov/elections/electioninfo/absenteeinfo.html.

 Frequently Asked Questions